Samsung/tizen-docs/docs/application/native/guides/location-sensors/overview.md

 - [User Awareness](user-awareness.md)

   The user awareness API provides functions to detect user presence and location based on multiple sensors (light, motion, wifi, etc).
 You can test the user awareness functionality only on a target device.
-The emulator does not support this feature.

 ## Related Information